Trade in the Middle Ages

 When all of this happened around the Mediterranean, northern Europe was still a non existing economic backwater.
 After the capital of the Roman Empire was moved from Rome to Constantinople (325) the centre of European trade moved further to the east.
 With the further decline of the Roman Empire in the west also the limited trade that had created increased wealth in north-western Europe collapsed.
 The cattle trade in Oss came to an end – partly also because of climatic changes that saw large parts of the Low Countries flooded in the middle of the 3rd century.

-One of the first political activities to again stimulate trade in north-western Europe can be contrubuted to the Merovingian King Dagobert, he established, around 650, the fair at St Denis near Paris; this was still flourishing some 400 year later, by that time it had become an important link in ‘Champagne’ one of four trading circles that by that had developed in north-western Europe.
+Its success is clear, the market was still flourishing some 400 year later, by that time it had become an important link in ‘Champagne’ one of four trading circles that by that had developed in north-western Europe.

 These early trading activities were still based on the trade routes that were in place in Roman times.
 Roman roads but in particular the river systems as they were used than was again the main trading channel.
 They were used from the north were the wool from England entered the continent in Flanders and in the south were goods from the Mediterranean moved northwards.